memretekeli/OOP-with-Java/README.md

 4. The fourth one is my semester project.
 It is an exact copy of a "Who Wants To Be A Millioner" tv show.
 I used all principles of Object Oriented Programming except polymorphism in this project.
 The data I used is the real questions that are asked in the show's Turkey version.

-If you need more information about my projects or ask something different please do not hesitate to contact with me via e-mail.
+If you need more information about my projects or ask something different, please do not hesitate to contact with me via e-mail.

 My e-mail adress: m.emretekeli@gmail.com